MicrosoftDocs/customer-voice/fp-docs/get-started.md

 - By default, the anonymous sharing of surveys is disabled.
 A tenant administrator must enable anonymous sharing by selecting the **Send a link to the form and collect responses** check box under **External sharing** in the Microsoft 365 admin center.
 More information: [Administrator settings for Microsoft Forms](https://support.microsoft.com/en-us/office/administrator-settings-for-microsoft-forms-48161c55-fbae-4f37-8951-9e3befc0248b)

 - Microsoft Forms Pro on GCC uses your Microsoft Exchange mailbox to send the survey.
 For information about Exchange mailbox limits, see [Exchange Online limits](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 > [!NOTE]
-> As a GCC customer, you must either have a Dynamics 365 enterprise license or an Office 365 license.
+> As a GCC customer, you must either have a Dynamics 365 enterprise license or a Microsoft 365 license.

 ## Provide feedback on Forms Pro